 - Book aesthete – reading before writing is difficult to practice

-- Self-tester – personality tests, puzzles, logical and creative riddles
+- I love puzzles and logical and creative riddles

-- Handyman – I love wood building – but shouldn’t do it for a living
+- Handyman – I like wood building – but shouldn’t do it for a living

 - Jury Member, Young Researchers, 2013